getopenmono/monodocs/articles/c-program-guide-cpp.md

 ### Who should read this?

-I assume that you are similiar with basic C, nothing fancy - just plain `main()` with function calling and *maybe* - *just maybe*, some pointer juggling.
+I assume that you are familiar with basic C, nothing fancy - just plain `main()` with function calling and *maybe* - *just maybe*, some pointer juggling.
 Also, if you have coded Arduino and are used to the concepts there - this article is for you!

 Read on, and we shall take a tour of the basic features and headaches of C++.